As opportunities within business analysis continue to expand, many professionals are considering independent business analyst consultant roles.

 When planning out how to land clients, consider where people in a position to hire you are likely to be and make yourself available in those places.
 Keeping in touch regularly with your professional network is also a good way to get referrals and remind people you are open for new opportunities.

-How do you charge for your work?
+How do you charge for your work as an independent business analyst consultant?

 Most BA consultants charge on an hourly basis and if you are just starting out, set rates that are competitive with BA salary in your local area.
 Realize that if you find work with the help of a recruiter, their surplus needs to be taken into account since the employer is often paying 25-33% more than what you make as a contractor.
 When you land a contract directly, you can most often charge a much higher rate.